 What is a Mortgage Banker?

-Also known as a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lender.
-The borrower is guided through the whole process, from loan selection to closing, by the loan officer.
-Mortgage bankers may be given a commission or salary for their services by their employers.
+Also called a "loan representative" or "account executive," a mortgage banker represents the borrower to the lender.
+The borrower is walked through the entire process, from loan selection to closing, by the mortgage banker.
+Mortgage bankers are given a commission or salary for their work by their employers.

-Looking for mortgage advice?
-We will be glad to assist you!
+In the market for a mortgage?
+We can assist you!
 Call us at